HUBioDataLab/DrugGEN/README.md

 ## Inference Mode for Trained DrugGEN Models

-- To generated molecules with trained DrugGEN models, first you need to download the model weights from the given link and place it in DrugGEN/experiment/models/ folder.
+- To generate molecules with trained DrugGEN models, first you need to download the model weights from the given link and place it in DrugGEN/experiment/models/ folder.
 - After that running the below code should suffice.

 ```bash